Juan Felipe Herrera

 His poem, “Sunriders,” was included, bilingually, on a plaque inside the spacecraft on the Lucy mission.
 Blast off at Cape Canaveral, Florida in the fall of 202021, the plaque also includes words from the Beatles, Nobel Prize winners, and other Laureates.

-Herrera has received fellowships and grants from the National Endowment for the Arts, the California Arts Council, the University of California at Berkeley, the Breadloaf Writers’ Conference, the Stanford Chicano Fellows Program, and a Guggenheim Fellowship.
+Herrera is recipient of the 2022 National Humanities Medal and has received fellowships and grants from the National Endowment for the Arts, the California Arts Council, the University of California at Berkeley, the Breadloaf Writers’ Conference, the Stanford Chicano Fellows Program, and a Guggenheim Fellowship.
 Recently, he received a MacArthur “Genius” Award (2024), International Book Award, the UC-Riverside Lifetime Achievement Award, and the Fred Cody Lifetime Achievement Award from the Sanfracisco Library.
 In 2016, he was awarded the Robert Kirsch Award for lifetime achievement at the 36th L.A.
 Times Book Prizes.
 Herrera was elected an Academy Chancellor in 2011.
 He was educated at UCLA and Stanford University in Social Anthropology, and received his MFA from the University of Iowa Writers’ Workshop.
 He has taught at the University of Iowa Writers’ Workshop and served as chair of the Chicano and Latin American Studies Department at CSU-Fresno.
 Herrera recently retired from the Creative Writing Department at UC Riverside.
 He lives in Fresno, California with his partner, the poet and performance artist, Margarita Robles.

 Short Bio